dfyz/icfpc2020-public/README.md

 ## Tutorial levels from the Battleground

-We basically fly a small ship and dock to space stations.
+We basically fly a small ship and make space stations explode.
 You are presented with a cockpit when you click on the ship.

 ![Cockpit](/cockpit.png)